andela-emabishi/inverted-index/README.md

 Start a server at the root inverted-index folder by typing `python -m SimpleHTTPServer  8000` into your terminal program.
 Copy the addresses `localhost:8000` into a browser of your choice.
 From the browser, click into the jasmine then SpecRunner folder to run.

+### License
+* Thid project was created under a GNU Public License.
+See [here] (https://github.com/andela-emabishi/inverted-index/blob/dev/LICENSE) for more information.

+### Let's chat
+* You can find the author @emabishi or @andela-emabishi on github and @emabishi on twitter.